zezhang/EECS573_GEM5/README.md

-eecs573 final project: Hardware Based Shadow Stack Scheme
+EECS573 final project: Hardware Based Shadow Stack Scheme
 =======

 This is a shadow stack implementation based on Gem5.

-gem5-stable file contains our modification to gem5 simulator. test_case contains the programs that overwrite return address during execution
+Gem5-stable file contains our modification to gem5 simulator.

+Test_case file contains the programs that overwrite return address during execution

 -----------------------------
 1. Build Gem5: